Looking for ideas on how to decorate a conservatory? Then read on.

 As a transition space between indoors and outdoors, they are usually flooded with light, tricky to heat or keep cool, and often used as an extra downstairs room, ideal for kids’ toys in a family home.

-So, I’ve been doing a little research in a bid to identify some great ways to furnish your conservatory this coming season.
+So, I’ve been doing a little research in a bid to identify some great ways to decorate a conservatory this coming season.

 In the UK the legal definition of a conservatory is a building that has at least 50% of its side wall area glazed and at least 75% of its roof glazed with translucent materials, either polycarbonate sheeting or glass.
 So, by definition, this space is going to be light and bright and a wonderful room in which to spend time.